OfficeDev/office-js-docs-pr/docs/outlook/add-mobile-support.md

 ### Compose mode and appointments

 Currently, add-ins in Outlook mobile only support activation when reading messages.
 Add-ins aren't activated when composing messages or when viewing or composing appointments.
-However, there are two exceptions:
+However, there are some exceptions.

-1. Online meeting provider integrated add-ins can be activated in Appointment Organizer mode.
-For more about this exception (including available APIs), refer to [Create an Outlook mobile add-in for an online-meeting provider](online-meeting.md#available-apis).
+1. Online meeting provider integrated add-ins activate in Appointment Organizer mode.
+For more information about this exception (including available APIs), see [Create an Outlook mobile add-in for an online-meeting provider](online-meeting.md#available-apis).
-1. Add-ins that log appointment notes and other details to customer relationship management (CRM) or note-taking services can be activated in Appointment Attendee mode.
-For more about this exception (including available APIs), refer to [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md#available-apis).
+1. Add-ins that log appointment notes and other details to customer relationship management (CRM) or note-taking services activate in Appointment Attendee mode.
+For more information about this exception (including available APIs), see [Log appointment notes to an external application in Outlook mobile add-ins](mobile-log-appointments.md#available-apis).
+1. Event-based add-ins activate when the `OnNewMessageCompose` event occurs.
+For more information about this exception (including additional supported APIs), see [Implement event-based activation in Outlook mobile add-ins](mobile-event-based.md).

 ### Unsupported APIs